Temple Beth Am offers multiple worship opportunities for members and visitors.

 Shabbat Yeladim, Temple Beth Am’s free-of-charge Shabbat morning and holiday program for ages 1-11, enables parents to go to one of the regular minyanim while their children enjoy outstanding, age-appropriate tefilot, play, and kiddush foods, combined with nurturing childcare.
 Shabbat Yeladim meets on Shabbat from 10:00 a.m. - 12:30 p.m. in the Rena E. Ganzberg Education Center.
 Contact Reut Sklar with any questions.

-Led by Morah Francine Farkas, musician Michael Farkas, Cantorial Intern Michelle Stone, and our Cantor, Rabbi Hillary Chorny.
+Led by our dynamic Shir Team: Morah Francine Farkas, musician Michael Farkas, Cantorial Intern Michelle Stone, and our Cantor, Rabbi Hillary Chorny.
 Shir meets many times throughout the year with services on Friday nights and Saturday mornings.
 Shir is geared towards families with children up to age five.
-Stay tuned for a complete schedule for 5777 coming soon!

 Join us for Meditation Plus on Shabbat at 9:15 a.m. in Whiteman Conference Room.
 Led by Rabbi Ruth Sohn, Meditation Plus is an experience of Jewish chant and meditation followed by the study of the Torah portion with Hasidic commentary.
 For more information, contact Rabbi Ruth Sohn firstname.lastname@example.org